 Students identified as English Learners (EL) are placed with a teacher who has been certified by the state to teach English Learners and are provided differentiated instruction in the general education classroom.
 Teachers provide English Language Development instruction daily for K-5 students who are at the very early stages of learning the English language (Levels 1 and 2 within the context of the grade level curriculum).
 EL students (Levels 1 and 2) in grades 6-8 may be placed in an ELD course in lieu of an elective and as a supplement to their regular language arts class.
 ELD instruction for all grade levels focuses on language development, reading skills, vocabulary development, reteaching class lessons, and front-loading for future lessons.
-As students increase fluency in the English language, Hawthorne School continues to monitor their performance through the CELDT and adjusts instruction as needed to ensure continued success.
+As students increase fluency in the English language, Hawthorne School continues to monitor their performance through the ELPAC and adjusts instruction as needed to ensure continued success.

 Hawthorne School offers a Gifted and Talented Education program for students who have been recognized as high achievers by their teachers and through district testing.
 The goal of the GATE program is to provide original, interdisciplinary curricula that challenges and inspires gifted students.
 The curriculum is differentiated to provide a variety of instructional strategies structured so that individual student experiences/activities can vary in acceleration, depth, complexity or degree of novelty.
 Hawthorne Elementary hosts a series of intervention programs to meet the needs of those students not meeting state proficiency standards in reading, language arts, and math.
 A recommendation for student participation in one or more of Hawthorne Elementary's intervention programs typically comes from the Student Study Team, instructional staff/teachers, or a student's parent based upon classroom performance or state/district assessment results.
 Intervention strategies may include:

-- Reading & Math Support: students in middle school scoring at the Basic level or below on state reading assessments are placed in Study Skills in lieu of an elective.
-Students are tested at the end of each semester and must score at the proficient or advanced level to exit the elective course.
-Staffed by two intervention teachers (1 math & 1 reading) for middle school math and elementary reading. - English Learners: students who need additional assistance in acquiring the English language may receive tutoring from certificated staff.
-Instruction is based upon student's individual learning and fluency levels. - Reading/Study Buddies: responsible middle school students may use their elective or study hall period to volunteer to tutor elementary grade students.
-Teachers make arrangements with middle school students for tutoring sessions which take place during elementary language arts time. - After-School Tutoring: Students in grades K-8 are able to receive after-school tutoring in the library.
+• English Learners: students who need additional assistance in acquiring the English language may receive tutoring from certificated staff.
+Instruction is based upon student's individual learning and fluency levels.

+• Reading/Study Buddies: responsible middle school students may use their elective or study hall period to volunteer to tutor elementary grade students.
+Teachers make arrangements with middle school students for tutoring sessions which take place during elementary language arts time.

+• After-School Tutoring: Students in grades K-8 are able to receive after-school tutoring in the library.